LocPham263/Fashion_recommender/README.md

 classifier.fit(X,Y)
 ```
 ## Visual validation <a name="sub2.3"></a>

 To visually validate the FR system, we randomly choose an image from the Fashion-MNIST dataset as user-input to the proposed method.
 The proposed method will predict the class of the user-input item.
-After that, we use
+Then, the input image is compared with every single image in the predicted class to determine k-nearest images (k images that have the most matched feature with the input image).

 # Results and Discussion <a name="para4"></a>

 I ran this project using my PC with the configuration as follows: